-If the assessment was a test drive around the block, then the proof of concept is loading up the car with your family and pets, and then taking a road trip.
-At this stage, it's not just about finding the right tool, but discovering and defining the processes you'll use around the tool.
+If the assessment was a test drive around the block, then the proof of concept is loading up the car with your family and pets and taking a road trip.
+At this stage, it's not just about finding the right tool but discovering and defining the processes you'll use around the tool.

-Because this will interact with the various servers that are in this role (and it's important to demonstrate actual value to production, or as close as possible), there will be slight risk involved.
+Because this will interact with the various servers that are in this role (and it's important to demonstrate actual value to production or to demonstrate it as closely as possible), there will be slight risk involved.
 The tools will need to be installed, firewall ports may need to be opened, permissions and service accounts may need to be created, and so on.
-However, this slight risk comes with a fair reward: it'll give a feel for what is actually required to start automating your infrastructure and it server configuration.
+However, this slight risk comes with a fair reward: it'll give a feel for what is actually required to start automating your infrastructure and IT server configuration.